Why Does China Claim Taiwan?

 Later in 1887, Taiwan became part of China as a province that ceded it to Japan and remained under its control till 1945.
 For the past 126 years, China has lost its lawful control over Taiwan.
 The core of separation undermines the Chinese government’s consideration of Taiwan as a breakaway region that will, in the end, be a part of the nation once again.

-For the leaders of Taiwan, it is a sovereign state, considering it more than a province.
+For the leaders of Taiwan, the region is more than a province; it is a sovereign state.
 The contested region has predicted a sharp turn in coercive expansionism of China with the international community, based on revisionist history, considering the Chinese claim that Taiwan has ‘always been’ part of China a dubious one.

 Taiwan has all the characteristics to stand as an independent state and most importantly its majority wants ‘Taiwan to stay like that’.
 McBride has indicated a speed up in the desire to annex Taiwan as follows: “Reunification with Taiwan has been the goal of Chinese presidents ever since the formation of the People’s Republic of China and Xi is determined to achieve this under his leadership”.